Here’s a radical thought: what if capitalism and communism were the same thing?

 A Different Architecture

 Interestingly, as I have learned through the history of Islamic finance, the Islamic economic tradition does not attempt to balance freedom and equality.
 Actually, it attempts to prevent either from becoming absolute.
-And this is a genuinely different proposition; one that really got my mind tinkering with these structural mechanics in depths.
+And this is a subtle but hugely different proposition; one that really got my mind tinkering with these structural mechanics in depths.

-Here’s the distinction and a classification that matters enormously to how we can think about this problem of regime extremism: capitalism and communism are both incentive-first systems.
+Here’s the distinction, along with a classification that impacts how we can think about this problem of regime extremism: capitalism and communism are both incentive-first systems.
 They ask: “What behavior do we reward?” and then they build structures around the answer.

 Islamic economics does not do this at all, because it is constraint-first.
 It asks: “What behavior is not allowed, regardless of how efficient it might be?” and then it builds structures around that answer instead.

-This might sound like a trivial semantic difference, of course, but actually it is not, because of the reason that I’ve just outlined: incentives in these systems scale exponentially.
-Constraints, on the other hand, scale absolutely.
+Which yes, might sound like a trivial semantic difference, of course, but actually it is not, because of the reason that I’ve just outlined, that incentives in these systems scale exponentially.
+Constraints, on the other hand do not — they scale absolutely.

-On the other hand, constraints work differently.
+On the other hand, constraints work very differently.
 A constraint does not grow., and nor does it accelerate or compound.
-It sets a boundary and holds it, absolutely.
+It merely sets a boundary and holds it, absolutely.

 This is, I think, one of the most structurally interesting ideas I’ve encountered in economic theory in quite a while.
 And I say this as someone who has spent an embarrassing amount of time reading about quantitative easing, so my bar for “interesting” is admittedly skewed.